 Life is unfair at times and it takes away our loved ones and loved pets.
 The thought of my cockatiel dying is not one I want to think about.
+In my lifetime I have had a few cockatiels who have died, and it is heartbreaking, especially if you have spent years building a close bond with them.

 Unfortunately, even though cockatiels are long-lived pets, they like everything, also eventually die.
 While nobody has an easy time accepting a cockatiel dying or the death of a pet of any kind, children usually take it worse than adults.
 To help your child to cope with the loss of a pet, here are some suggestions.